-CPDI results in the failure to detect tag transmissions when reflected acoustic energy arrives as a multipath at a receiver with intensity and timing sufficient to be mistaken for a unique signal.
+CPDI results in the failure to detect tag transmissions when reflected acoustic energy arrives at a receiver with intensity and timing sufficient to be mistaken for a unique signal.
 Our results show that when CPDI conditions are present, the shape of a receiver’s detection function includes an area of low detection probability near the receiver.
 Conditions leading to CPDI can be reasonably predicted by incorporating knowledge of the study environment and a receiver’s detection parameters.
 Depth is also a key factor in the occurrence of CPDI.
 Assuming a constant sound speed of 1,530 m/s, CPDI may occur when relative path lengths exceed 400 m.
 In this example scenario, CPDI arising from the first surface reflection occur for receivers at depths greater than 200 m.
 In cases where reflection off both the surface and seafloor are important, the receiver depth for which CPDI occurs will decrease from this surface-reflection only case.
 Relatively quiet and/or highly reflective environments (e.g. hard bottoms) lead to higher signal-to-noise ratios which result in a greater number of multipath arrivals that can be detected at the receiver.
 These signals potentially interfere with transmission detection, increase the CPDI range, and result in fewer (or potentially no) detections from tagged individuals near receivers.

 Modeling for CPDI, therefore, is an important step for designing and interpreting acoustic tagging studies, particularly when working at greater depths.
 This is particularly a concern as acoustic tracking studies occurring in deeper waters becomes more common (Starr, Heine & Johnson, 2000; Afonso et al., 2012, 2014; Weng, 2013; Comfort & Weng, 2014; Gray, 2016).
 Prior to deployment of acoustic hardware, CPDI modeling over known depth distributions, consistent with a study species, can recommend deployment configurations to potentially mitigate CPDI effects.
 When the depth distribution for a species of interest is unknown, or a receiver network is being used to monitor multiple species with differing depth distributions, modeling over the entire water column can still provide researchers with valuable suggestions for deployment depth with little extra computation time.